utahCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Process

 After filing, the individual has to serve the prosecutor’s office in person or via mail with a self-addressed stamped envelope.
 The envelope will be instrumental in receiving the signed Acceptance of Service form and the Consent and Waiver of Hearing form.
 The prosecutor’s office has 35 days to respond by sending in the signed forms or filing an objection.
 If an objection is filed, a hearing will be scheduled.
 At the hearing, the petitioner must prove that all statutory requirements have been met and that expunging the records is not contrary to the public interest.
+The court will enter an order to expunge all conviction records if the request is granted.

 disclaimer